Frequently Asked Questions

 What happens if I don’t go?

-Then we’ll have to sacrifice you to a demon to revitalize the meaning of our relationship.
+Then we’ll have to call up the menace running around Australia in a Santa Claus outfit.
 Kidding!
-That was a joke and you’ll understand it if you go to the film festival!
+That was a joke, and you’ll understand it if you go to the film festival!